 In rooms with an irregular layout, you might need to get creative to fit a shower into a small bathroom.
 Consider building the shower back into a wall to maximize floor space in the main area.
 If your shower is near the bathroom sink, opt for a partial wall that separates the shower from the vanity but still allows light in through the upper glass panel.
 Install an overhead fixture inside the shower to brighten the space when in use.

 A type of corner shower in which an entry door straddles a clipped corner, the neo-angle shower is a popular choice for small bathrooms because it offers accessibility in tight spaces.
 Tuck it into a corner of a small bathroom, between fixtures, so the angled door is easy to enter from the center of the room.
 Minimum design standards suggest at least 2 feet of clearance space in front of any shower door.

 A glass enclosure makes any shower feel roomier by opening up the view and allowing in sunlight.
 It can also make a small bath appear larger because the interior shower walls stay on view from anywhere in the bath.
-Select a frameless enclosure for a sleek, seamless look that also eases maintenance concerns because there are fewer places for soap and grime to collect.
+Select a frameless enclosure for a sleek, seamless look that also eases cleaning concerns because there are fewer places for soap and grime to collect.

 Rather than add a space-gobbling storage tower or corner shelf to your small shower, transform the cavity between studs into a storage niche.
-Line the niche with waterproof materials that complement or match shower walls, such as ceramic tiles or solid-surfacing, or use a molded prefab shower niche to add recessed storage.
+Line the niche with waterproof materials that complement or match shower walls, such as ceramic tile or solid-surfacing, or use a molded prefab shower niche to add recessed storage.

 For an attic or upper-level bathroom, investigate under the eaves to see if there's enough height to tuck in a shower.
 Position the showerhead at the highest point inside the shower.
-And, use the low-ceiling portion of the shower for a built-in bench if there's enough floor space remaining.
+Then, use the low-ceiling portion of the shower for a built-in bench if there's enough floor space remaining.